Skip to content

 Distributed-aperture vision

-Up to 360° machine vision from six synchronized 5MP cameras, plus optional remote-mount sensors for fixed-wing or twin-engine configurations.
+Up to 360° machine vision from eight synchronized 5MP cameras.

 Dual NVIDIA edge AI

-315 TOPS of combined performance from Jetson Orin AGX and Orin Nano.
+300+ TOPS of combined performance from dual NVidia Jetson.
 Object detection, segmentation, depth, and georeferencing run onboard in real time.

 Multi-sensor fusion